 Jacqueline Speed is a clinical fellow of Female Pelvic Medicine and Reconstructive Surgery in the Stanford Department of Urology.
 Dr. Speed received her M.D. from Columbia University College of Physicians and Surgeons and completed her residency at the Harvard Longwood Program in Urology in Boston, MA.
 Her clinical interests are primarily in voiding dysfunction in men and women with bladder outlet obstruction, overactive bladder, and neurogenic bladder.

 Bryce Yao is a graduate student in the department of Electrical Engineering.
-His research focuses on developing portable diagnostic tools that utilizes giant magneto-resistive sensors to detect proteins and DNAs.
-He received the B.S. degree in Electrical Engineering with honors from the University of California, San Diego in 2015 along with M.S. degree from Stanford University in 2017.
+His research focuses on developing portable diagnostic tools that utilize giant magneto-resistive sensors to detect proteins and DNA.
+He received a B.S. degree in Electrical Engineering with honors from the University of California, San Diego in 2015 along with a PhD from Stanford University in 2020.
 He has acquired an expertise in designing electrical systems for biosensors and medical electronics.
 He was a winner of the Bold Epic Innovator award in the global Qualcomm Tricorder XPRIZE Competition in 2017.

 Avril Jiao is a second-year MBA student at the Stanford Graduate School of Business.
 She has a Chemical Engineer undergraduate and master joint degree from Imperial College London, UK.
 Prior to Stanford, Avril had 6 years of working experience in the pharmaceutical industry.
 She started as a new drug development scientist in the laboratory, then worked as a scale-up process engineer in the pilot plant and commercial manufacturing plant with GlaxoSmithKline UK.
 She then managed the clinical trials at hospital and CFDA submission processes as a Clinical Portfolio and project manager at Pfizer China.